-$$\boldsymbol{R}{t} = \log \left(\boldsymbol{P}{t} / \boldsymbol{P}{t-1} \right). \tag{10}$$
+$$R_t = \log(P_t / P{t-1}). \tag{10}$$

 Figure 1 shows the S&P500 returns, for which the descriptive statistics are given in Table 2.
-The extremely high positive and negative returns are evident from September 2008 onward, and have continued well into 2009 and during the European sovereign-debt crisis, which started in May 2010.
+The extremely high positive and negative returns are evident from September 2008 onward, and have continued well into 2009.
 The mean is close to zero, and the range is between +11% and -9.5%.
 The Jarque-Bera Lagrange multiplier test rejects the null hypothesis of normally distributed returns.
 As the series displays high kurtosis, this would seem to indicate the existence of extreme observations, as can be seen in the histogram, which is not surprising for financial returns data.